UWNETLAB/tidyextractors/docs/source/tidy_data.rst

 What is Tidy Data?
 ========================

-`Hadley Whickham's (2014) <http://vita.had.co.nz/papers/tidy-data.html>`_ introduced "tidy data" to describe data that has been cleaned and reshaped in a way that is ready for analysis.
+`Hadley Whickham (2014) <http://vita.had.co.nz/papers/tidy-data.html>`_ introduced "tidy data" to describe data that has been cleaned and reshaped in a way that is ready for analysis.
 The concept of tidy data inspired ``tidyextractors``, which provides a convenient interface for extracting data in a tidy format.
 However, what is a tidy format?

 Our Definition of Tidy Data
 ---------------------------------

-We consider data to be "tidy" if it satisfies the following contraints:
+We consider data to be "tidy" if it satisfies the following constraints:

 * Data values are atomic.
 No cell contains a collection of items (e.g. a list, set, or dictionary).
 * Each row is a single observation.
 This is to say that each row represents a single "entity" (e.g. such as a commit, a change to a file, or a tweet) which can be uniquely identified by a primary key (e.g. MessageID for an email, or MessageID and recipient for an email "send").